hugoledoux/startinpy/paper/paper2.md

 This can be used to preserve the lidar properties of the input points (eg intensity, RGB, number of returns, etc.).

-The [documentation of startinpy](https://startinpy.rtfd.io) contains several examples of the library and how it can be used to prepare datasets for input to machine learning algorithm, to convert to different formats used in practice, to interpolate, etc.
+The [documentation of startinpy](https://startinpy.rtfd.io) contains several examples of the library and how it can be used to prepare datasets for input to machine learning algorithms, to convert to different formats used in practice, to interpolate, etc.

 # Acknowledgements